akullpp/awesome-java/README.md

 _Tools that scan source or bytecode to find security vulnerabilities._

 - [OpenTaint](https://github.com/seqra/opentaint) - An open-source taint-analysis engine that lets AI agents turn security-review findings into reusable taint rules and dependency summaries.
-Because the agents' expensive analysis runs only once, later scans stay fast and deterministic, with low false positives and few missed findings.
+Because the agents do this expensive work only once, later scans stay fast and deterministic, with low false positives and few missed findings.

 ### Serialization